pimlicolabs/erc20-paymaster/README.md

 # Pimlico ERC20 Paymaster
 ## Overview
-Pimlico ERC20 Paymaster is a smart contract designed for the pimlico.io to handle ERC20 token payments for transaction fees.
-It supports refunding excess tokens if the actual gas cost is lower than the initially provided amount.
-The contract also allows updating price configuration and withdrawing tokens by the contract owner.
-It uses an Oracle to fetch the latest token prices.
+PimlicoERC20Paymaster is an ERC-4337 Paymaster contract by Pimlico which is able to sponsor gas fees in exchange for ERC20 tokens.
+The contract refunds excess tokens if the actual gas cost is lower than the initially provided amount.
+It also allows updating price configuration and withdrawing tokens by the contract owner.
+The contract uses an Oracle to fetch the latest token prices.

 ## Features
 - ERC20 token payments for transaction fees